 There isn't much equivocation here.
 Nor does Iosbaker mince any words.
 Back in March 2009 he entered this post on the FRSO website: "Perhaps uniquely among left forces in labor, FRSO has a strategy to step by step transform the unions, beginning by uniting the 'militant minority' among the rank and file as we call it; a phrase borrowed from the great U.S. communist, W.Z.
 Foster."
 And the group isn't hesitant about putting words into action.
 Among its achievements, the FRSO helped organize the violent demonstrations designed to disrupt the 2008 Republican National Convention in St. Paul, Minnesota.
 These were no mere "protests."
 Rioters on various occasions smashed windows, threw garbage into the streets, threw cement bags onto buses from highway overpasses, took down orange detour road signs, punctured car tires and threw bottles.
 At one point, during the mass march to the convention site a group of anarchists started a trash bin fire and blocked an intersection.

-The political network surrounding Service Employees Local 73 also has distrubing linkages to political power at the highest levels.
+The political network surrounding Service Employees Local 73 also has some disturbing linkages to power at the highest levels in this country.
 While Hatem Abudayyeh currently heads the AAAN, its co-founders are Rashid Khalidi, a Columbia University professor of Arab Studies and former PLO operative, and his wife, Columbia University Public Affairs Assistant Dean Mona Khalidi.
 In 1994, AAAN, not quite up and running, received a $40,000 seed grant from the Woods Fund of Chicago, a private nonprofit radical philanthropy which went into operation that year and whose charter executive board included future President Barack Obama.
 In 1999, unrepentant Weather Underground terrorist Bill Ayers became a board member.
 During 2001-02, the Woods Fund bankrolled AAAN with two grants totaling $75,000.
 In 2003, Obama, a close friend of Mr. Khalidi (the latter has admitted to raising funds for Obama's unsuccessful 2000 run for Congress), toasted Khalidi at his going-away party.
 The Los Angeles Times reportedly had in its possession during the 2008 campaign a videotape of the event, but refused to release its contents.
 Rashid Khalidi, significantly, also is a board member of Movement for a Democratic Society whose board members over the years have included Weather Underground terrorist Bernardine Dohrn, and former SDS leaders Tom Hayden, Alan Haber and Carl Davidson.
 He also sits on the advisory board of the U.S. Campaign to End the Israeli Occupation, which joined forces with Code Pink, United for Peace and Justice and other groups to support the Gaza Flotilla.
 As he has termed Israel a "racist" state, that makes sense.

 A skeptic might say that any number of unions in this country are on the far Left, but operate within the law.
 Sympathizing with terrorists doesn't automatically mean collaborating with them.
 That's true - which is why the Justice Department would like certain individuals to answer some nagging questions.
 For decades, terrorism has operated as an elaborate and clandestine world network.
-Its participants may not know or even like each other.
+Its participants may not like or even know each other.
 They have their falling outs.
 But they are united in a common purpose of bringing down what they see as instruments of social oppression.
-Under an "antiwar" guise, supporters, whether central or peripheral players, are committed to overthrowing capitalism and governments supportive of it.
+Under an "antiwar" guise, supporters, whether central or peripheral players, are committed to overthrowing capitalism and governments (especially ours) supportive of capitalism.
 They habitually claim "persecution" whenever they are investigated.
 Unions, regrettably, are part of this coalition.
 In Chicago, one of them may be supplying aid.